Róisín Liddy-Murphy is an Attorney in the Litigation department in the Cayman Islands Office of Conyers.

 An experienced advocate, Róisín was called to the Bar of Ireland in 2006 and to the Bar of England and Wales in 2013.
 She has advised and represented clients on a broad range of commercial and insolvency litigation proceedings and has extensive experience in appearing in Court as counsel on contentious and non-contentious matters.
 Her expertise includes advising and acting in personal and corporate insolvencies, restructurings, debt collection, data protection and commercial disputes.

-Prior to joining Conyers she spent the previous five years working within the Attorney General’s Chambers as part of the Cayman Islands Government Portfolio of Legal Affairs.
-She has taught Company and Banking Law (UK) on the University of Liverpool LLB Degree and was the International Insolvency module leader on the International Finance, Law and Regulation University of Liverpool LLM Degree.
-She has also taught legal trainees for the Professional Qualifying Bar Exams in the Cayman Islands.
+Prior to joining Conyers, Róisín worked within the Attorney General’s Chambers as part of the Cayman Islands Government Portfolio of Legal Affairs.
+She has taught Company and Banking Law (UK) on the University of Liverpool LLB Degree and was the International Insolvency appointed lecturer on the International Finance, Law and Regulation University of Liverpool Master’s LLM Degree.

 Róisín is the author of several published articles on developments in company and insolvency law.
 She is a contributing author to the publication of articles in the Cayman Islands Law Review.